 POPULATION CHARACTERISTICS

 This chapter serves as the start of the survey interview.
 It is addressed to a knowledgeable adult member of the household and aims to identify all members of the household and capture essential demographic and social characteristics.
-This includes: relationship to the household head, sex, date of birth, age, marital status, highest level of education completed, field of education, current school enrolment and participation in training outside the formal education system.
+These include: relationship to the household head, sex, date of birth, age, marital status, highest level of education completed, field of education, current school enrolment and participation in training outside the formal education system.

 POPULATION DEMOGRAPHICS

-DEM_NAME: Please give me the names of the persons who usually live in your household starting with the head of the household?
+DEM00: Please give me the names of the persons who usually live in your household starting with the head of the household?

 You should find out who resides or stays in the household.
 Remember to include a domestic worker (if he/she lives in the household) and new born babies.
 Confirm that you have listed all members living in the household.

+DEM01: Is (name) male or female?

+When used as a basic background characteristic, the variable is defined as the biological sex assigned to the person at birth.

-DEM_02: What is the relationship of (name) to the head of the household?
+DEM02: What is the relationship of (name) to the head of the household?